Black Vulture

 Appearance

+The nostrils are not divided by a septum, but rather are perforate; one can see through the beak from the side.
 The wings are broad but relatively short.
 The bases of the primary feathers are white, producing a white patch on the underside of the wing's edge, which is visible in flight.
 The tail is short and square, barely reaching past the edge of the folded wings.

 Black Vulture (Coragyps atratus) A Black Vulture I saw while taking some photos yesterday.
 This specimen was on a light pole and the photo was taken at a rather odd angle.
 Where I'm from, people always refer to vultures, both the Turkey Vulture and Black Vulture as Corbeaux, however, people in my country also think any high flying bird is a vulture.
 Animalia,Animals,Aves,Birds,Black Vulture,Black vulture,Caribbean,Coragyps atratus,Trinidad and Tobago